postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/installation-and-updates.md

 Categories=Development;
 ```

-   Once the ```Postman.desktop``` file is created, the Postman app can be opened using application launchers.
-You can check your desktop and double-click the Postman icon.
+The `Postman.desktop` file allows you to open Postman via application launchers.
+Check your desktop and double-click the Postman icon.

    **Note:**